lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_00_part.md

-# Part 2 - The Clean Architecture #
+# Part 2 - The clean architecture #